+The main contributions of the manuscript are summarized as follows: \begin{itemize}[leftmargin=*] \item We identify occupied cyclic diagonals as the relevant cost metric for Halevi-Shoup-style encrypted SpMV and formulate row-column reordering for this objective as the two-dimensional diagonal packing problem (2DPP).

-\begin{itemize} \item We formalise the 2-dimensional diagonal packing problem (2DPP) for Halevi–Shoup style encrypted SpMV, and relate the cost of the multiplication to classical notions such as {\em circular bandsize} and {\em bandwidth}.
-We also provide a binary ILP formulation yielding optimal solutions for small instances.
+\item Second, we connect 2DPP to classical matrix layout notions, provide a lower bound based on maximum row/column degree, and give a binary ILP formulation that can certify optimal solutions on small instances.

-\item We develop a practical framework for 2DPP that combines graph-based initial orderings from the sparse-matrix literature with an iterative-improvement phase based on 2OPT and 3OPT moves, tailored to encrypted SpMV.

-\item We propose a dense row/column elimination strategy that further sparsifies a matrix, allowing the optimiser to act effectively on the remaining sparse core.
-To guide this strategy, we derive a cost model while eliminating dense rows/columns in terms of ciphertext–ciphertext multiplications and rotations.

-\item We discuss how the resulting permutations can be shared and applied in three common deployment patterns (encrypted matrix, encrypted vector, and fully outsourced computation), and we analyse the privacy implications.

-\item We provide an extensive empirical evaluation on $175$ sparse matrices from the SuiteSparse collection.
-On this dataset, the proposed methods are shown to be able to reduce the number of non-empty diagonals by more than $45\times$, leading to near-proportional speedups in homomorphic SpMV. \end{itemize}
+\item Third, we propose a scalable heuristic framework that combines graph-ordering initializers with 2OPT/3OPT local improvement moves evaluated directly on the proposed objective.

+\item Fourth, we show on 175 SuiteSparse matrices that the best combined variant obtains the lowest diagonal count on 160 matrices and reduces the diagonal count by $5.5\times$ on average over the natural ordering.
+We further show that dense row/column elimination addresses a separate obstruction and can produce large additional runtime reductions. \end{itemize}

-The rest of the manuscript is organised as follows: Section~\ref{sec:nota} introduces the notation and background, and Section~\ref{sec:2dpp} formalises the 2D Diagonal Packing Problem and discusses how the resulting permutations can be deployed and shared in practical HE scenarios.
-Section~\ref{sec:algorithms} describes the ordering heuristics used together with the iterative-improvement optimization scheme.
-The dense row/column elimination scheme and the associated HE cost model are provided in Section~\ref{sec:dense}.
+The rest of the manuscript is organized as follows: Section~\ref{sec:nota} introduces the notation and background, and Section~\ref{sec:2dpp} formalizes the 2D Diagonal Packing Problem and discusses how the resulting permutations can be deployed and shared in practical HE scenarios.
+Section~\ref{sec:algorithms} describes the ordering heuristics used together with the iterative-improvement scheme.
+The dense row/column elimination and the associated HE cost model are provided in Section~\ref{sec:dense}.
 Section~\ref{sec:exp} reports the experimental results, and Section~\ref{sec:review} reviews related work.
-Finally, Section~\ref{sec:conc} concludes the paper and outlines directions for future research.
+Finally, Section~\ref{sec:conc} concludes the paper and outlines future research directions.